IRCAD/trusted_code_nsd/README.md

    - Check the folder structure which is given in the file README.txt in the folder "TRUSTED_submission"

 # Data processing and analysis
+This step describes the operations to run to estimate the ground-truth (GT) annotations, to quantitatively compare the estimated GT and the annotations provided by human experts, and to prepare the data used for baselines evaluation.

 ### 3. Notes:
    - config file: configs/anaconfig.yml